Set up API access contracts for your app and manage API access requests.

 - Licenses (if defined for the API): If the API offers licensing options you have some choices here.
 Choose Unrestricted Access or, if licenses are available, click Restricted License and choose one of the license options.
 Click Next.

-- Legal Agreements: This tab is always present, even if there are no agreements to accept.
-If the API includes one or more legal agreements (EULA, end-user license agreement), you will need to accept the legal agreement in order to complete the API access contract.
+- Legal Agreements (if defined for the API): If the API includes one or more legal agreements (EULA, end-user license agreement), you'll need to accept the legal agreement in order to complete the API access contract.
 Review the agreement, click Accept, and then click OK at the confirmation prompt.
 If there is more than one EULA, each is displayed in a separate tab and you must accept each separately.

 To request API access: